yourmnbbn/tiny-steam-client/README.md

 # tiny-steam-client
  A replacement of steam_api for [tiny-csgo-client](https://github.com/yourmnbbn/tiny-csgo-client) and [tiny-csgo-server](https://github.com/yourmnbbn/tiny-csgo-server).

+ Currently it's a demo.
+But it can do some useful things already.

+ ### What can it do now
+ - Automatically request steam CM server list.
+ - Establish connection with steam CM servers.
+ - Logon your steam account. (without steam guard activated)
+ - Generating appication auth session ticket.
+(Can be successfully validated)
+ - Communicate with GC.

- Currently it's a very incomplete project.
-It's a demo of how to establish encrypted channel with steam CM server and logon your steam account.
-In the future, tiny-steam-client will be designed as a replacement for steam_api to get rid of the tons of limitations brought by steam_api.
+  In the future, tiny-steam-client will be refactored based on the current project as a replacement for steam_api to get rid of the tons of limitations brought by steam_api.

 **Note that the steam guard of the account must be turned off then the account can be logged on to steam via tiny-steam-client.**